-Planned activity number: M6OT-2022-27-00-00

-Countermeasure Strategy: Laboratory Testing of Drug and Alcohol Samples
+Planned activity number: 2023-00-00-26 Countermeasure Strategy: Laboratory Testing of Drug and Alcohol Samples

-This project continues to fund outsourcing and support operational costs to sustain reduction of the Indiana State Department of Toxicology backlog.
-The current time of submission to time of analysis result delivery is less than 20 days for alcohol testing, and near 45 days for drug testing.
+This project continues to fund outsourcing and support operational costs to sustain the achieved backlog reduction of testing within the Indiana State Department of Toxicology.
+The current time of submission to time of analysis result delivery is less than 30 days for alcohol testing, and near 97 days for drug testing.
 Extended turnaround time for drug analysis delays prosecution of impaired driving crashes and reduces effectiveness of DRE evaluation results in all 92 Indiana counties.